Essential Human Needs: Understanding What Fuels Our Well-being and Growth

 In a broader social context, the pursuit of a stable environment is reflected in the institutions we build and support.
 From governments to social services, these structures are manifestations of our collective effort to ensure that our safety needs are met, allowing us as a society to progress toward higher-order needs.

-The Social Fabric: Belongingness And Love
+The Social Fabric: Belongingness and Love

 The human craving for belongingness and love lies beyond the realms of physical need and security.
 These needs form the social fabric that weaves individuals into the tapestry of community and intimacy.
 It is through the warmth of familial ties, the camaraderie of friendships, and the depth of romantic connections that we find our place in the world.
 Belongingness transcends the mere presence of others; it is about being accepted, valued, and loved.